foundry-rs/starknet-foundry/docs/src/starknet/multicall.md

 Starknet Foundry cast supports executing multiple deployments or calls with the `sncast multicall run` command.

+> 📝 **Note**
+> `sncast multicall run` executes only one transaction containing all the prepared calls.
+Which means the fee is paid once.

 You need to provide a **path** to a `.toml` file with declarations of desired operations that you want to execute.

 You can also compose such config `.toml` file with the `sncast multicall new` command.

-For a detailed CLI description, see the [multicall command reference](../appendix/cast/multicall.md).
+For a detailed CLI description, see the [multicall command reference](../appendix/cast/multicall/multicall.md).

 ## Usage examples